Citrix Cloud

 3. Provide the URL to your users, which they can copy.
 Users can type or paste that URL in the address bar of their browser or Citrix Workspace app to access desktops.

-Remote access using Citrix ADC VPX
+Remote access using NetScaler Console VPX

 1. In the Citrix Cloud console, click Manage and then click Service Delivery.